fieldtrip/website/example/bids_eeg.md

 After each of the automated steps the results should be checked.
 For that I have been using the command line applications like "find DIR -name PATTERN | wc -l" to count the number of files, but also a graphical databrowser to check the directory structure and a text editor to check the content of the JSON and TSV sidecar files.

 It is important that you use appropriate tools.
 Command line utilities are very handy, but also a good graphical (code) editor that allows you to navigate through the full directory structure and check the file content.
 I have been using the Atom editor with the network directory mounted on my desktop computer.
 There are good [alternatives](https://alternativeto.net/software/atom/).

-## Copying data to the BIDS organization
+## Organize EEG data as BIDS dataset - keep the files in the same format

 ### Step 1a: create empty directory structure